erlangsters/setup-erlang/README.md

 used system-wide.
 Most Linux distros use the "GNU C Library"; however, distros like Alpine use musl, which has a smaller footprint.

-XXX: Current limitation of Github is that the Alpine ARM64 will not accept
+> **Note:** There is currently a limitation with GitHub Actions where Alpine ARM64
+> runners do not support JavaScript actions.
+Until GitHub adds this support,
-     JavaScript actions.
-Until it's supported, this action cannot support Linux arm64/musl.
+> this action cannot be used on Linux arm64/musl (Alpine) systems.
 ## Dummy applications

 What's with the `dummy-release/` and `dummy-escript/` folders in this